Option Pricing with Time-Varying Volatility Risk Aversion: Variance Risk Aversion and Economic Fundamentals

-The regression results are listed in Table \ref{tab:EconomicFundamentals}, where the seven core variables are listed in the top of the table, followed by the six control variables that contributed the most to explaining variation in $\eta_{t}$.
-There are eleven additional control variables, labelled ``Other Controls'' which were largely insignificant, and to conserve space the results for these variables are presented in the Web-Appendix.\footnote{We follow { {}\citet{WelchGoyal2007} in the definitions of these variables.
-Thus, the yield spread is the difference between BAA- and AAA- rated corporate bond yields, }default return spread is the difference between the return on long-term corporate bonds and government bonds, etc. see { {}\citet{WelchGoyal2007} for details.}} The Web-Appendix also includes various diagnostics to rule out that our estimates are driven by spurious regression results.\footnote{Spurious regression results can arise in a context, such as this one, with highly persistent variables.
-However, the unit root hypothesis is rejected for all variable in the regression, and the regression residual have little autocorrelation. }
+The full-sample monthly regression results are presented in Table \ref{tab:EconomicFundamentals}.
+The seven core variables are listed at the top of the table, followed by the six control variables that contributed the most to explaining variation in $\eta_{t}$.
+There are eleven additional control variables, labeled ``Other Controls'', which were largely insignificant.\footnote{We follow { \citet{WelchGoyal2007} in the definitions of these variables. }For instance, the yield spread is the difference between BAA- and AAA-rated corporate bond yields, and the default return spread is the difference between the return on long-term corporate bonds and government bonds.
+See { \citet{WelchGoyal2007} for more details.}} To conserve space, the results for all control variables (along with their labels) are presented in the Appendix \ref{subsec:FullEconomic}.

-The first column in Table \ref{tab:EconomicFundamentals} is the specification that only includes the control variables, and these can explain 64.9\% of the variation in the monthly average of $\eta$.
-The six most significant control variables are: stock market volatility, the dividend price ratio, and four variables related to interest rates and credit risk.
+The first column in Table \ref{tab:EconomicFundamentals} corresponds to the specification that includes only the control variables, which explain 70.9\% of the variation in the monthly average of $\eta$.
+The six most significant control variables are stock market volatility, the dividend-price ratio, and four variables related to interest rates and credit risk.

+Columns two through eight present the results for specifications that include a single core variable in addition to the control variables.
+Every core variable is significant in these regressions, and the signs of their estimated coefficients align with expectations.
+The sentiment variable has a negative coefficient, indicating that low sentiment is associated with high volatility risk aversion.
+The five uncertainty-related variables all have positive coefficients, suggesting that high uncertainty is associated with high volatility aversion.